RWTH-OS/eduOS-rs/build.md

 Please check if your system fullfil ehyve's [system requirements](https://github.com/RWTH-OS/ehyve).

+To build the kernel, it is important to add the path to *llvm-tools* to the environment variable `PATH`.
+Depening on the operating systems, the tools are located at:

+* Linux: `~/.rustup/toolchains/nightly-x86_64-unknown-linux-gnu/lib/rustlib/x86_64-unknown-linux-gnu/bin`
+* MacOS: `~/.rustup/toolchains/nightly-x86_64-apple-darwin/lib/rustlib/x86_64-apple-darwin/bin`
+* Windows: `%USERPROFILE%\.rustup\toolchains\nightly-x86_64-pc-windows-msvc\lib\rustlib\x86_64-pc-windows-msvc\bin`

 ## Building

 The final step is to create a copy of the repository and to build the kernel:

 ```sh